adobe/antialiased-cnns/README.md

 The `antialiased_cnns` module contains the `BlurPool` [class](antialiased_cnns/downsample.py), which does blur+subsampling.
 Run `pip install antialiased-cnns` or copy the `antialiased_cnns` subdirectory.

-The methodology is simple -- first evaluate with stride 1, and then use our `BlurPool` layer (also referred to as `BlurPool`) to do antialiased downsampling.
-Make the following architectural changes to antialias your strided layers.
+The methodology is simple -- first evaluate with stride 1, and then use our `BlurPool` layer to do antialiased downsampling.
+Make the following architectural changes.
 Typically, blur kernel `M` is 4.

 ```python
 import antialiased_cnns